 It can be tiered depending on the quality of the lead.
 For example, when a customer shows definite interest, either via an enquiry or an initial purchase, you might give them a free eBook or discounts on future purchases.
 The aim is to turn them from a mere lead into a repeat customer, so anything that maintains their brand loyalty is necessary.

 At Flowbird, we specialise in providing SMEs with the tools to capture their fair share of leads.
 We can advise how to nurture those leads into long-term customers and generate fresh leads all the time.
 With our help, you can manage and retain a thriving customer base, raising profits and perfecting your brand simultaneously.

 Entice users to make a connection

 Besides forms, there are other ways to capture leads.
-For example, displaying a button offering a deal or offer is a good way to attract attention.
+For example, displaying a button offering a deal or offer is an excellent way to attract attention.
 But don’t allow these buttons, banners or links to dominate.
 Keep the content’s message at the core of your lead capture strategy.

 When capturing a lead’s details, it is vital to offer something in return.
-Visitors don’t want to feel tricked into entering their details; they want to receive useful products or information.
-So make the benefits clear to all potential customers and don’t bombard them with buttons and brash claims.
-Keep it simple, honest and informative and lead capture will become much easier.
+Visitors don’t want to feel tricked into entering their details; they want to receive valuable products or information.
+So make the benefits clear to all potential customers and bombard them with buttons and bold claims.
+Please keep it simple, honest and informative, and lead capture will become much more manageable.

 At Flowbird, we have a wealth of experience creating effective strategies to use your website to capture leads.
-By combining landing pages with forms, offers and social media, we can provide expert advice to help you excel with lead generation.
+We can provide expert advice to help you excel with lead generation by combining landing pages with forms, offers, and social media.